William Pitt the Younger: Failure

+Duel

+In May 1798, Pitt fought a duel against George Tierney.
+Their dispute began when Pitt proposed a measure to increase the manpower of the Royal Navy.
+Tierney called for more time to consider the bill, which frustrated Pitt, who then accused Tierney of obstructing national defense.
+When Tierney protested against the remark, Pitt refused to withdraw his comment.
+The next day, Pitt received a challenge to a duel from Major-General George Walpole, acting as Tierney's second.
+Pitt accepted immediately and asked the Speaker of the House of Commons, Henry Addington, to be his second, but Addington refused.
+He then sought Thomas Steele, but when Steele could not be contacted, Dudley Ryder agreed to act as his second.

+The two met by arrangement at Putney Heath on May 27, 1798.
+Armed with dueling pistols, both men took aim at twelve paces and missed.
+When it came time to take a second shot, Pitt deliberately aimed into the air.
+The seconds then jointly intervened and insisted the duel end, having decided that sufficient satisfaction had been given and that both parties had retained their honor.

 Resignation

 Following the Acts of Union 1800, Pitt sought to inaugurate the new United Kingdom of Great Britain and Ireland by granting concessions to Roman Catholics, who formed a 75% majority of the population in Ireland, by abolishing various political restrictions under which they suffered.
-The king was strongly opposed to Catholic Emancipation; he argued that to grant additional liberty would violate his coronation oath, in which he had promised to protect the established Church of England.
-Pitt, unable to change the king's strong views, resigned on 16 February 1801, so as to allow Henry Addington, his political friend, to form a new administration.
+The king was strongly opposed to Catholic emancipation; he argued that to grant additional liberty would violate his coronation oath, in which he had promised to protect the established Church of England.
+Pitt, unable to change the king's strong views, resigned on 16 February 1801 so as to allow Henry Addington, his political friend, to form a new administration.
 At about the same time, however, the king suffered a renewed bout of madness, with the consequence that Addington could not receive his formal appointment.
 Though he had resigned, Pitt temporarily continued to discharge his duties; on 18 February 1801, he brought forward the annual budget.
 Power was transferred from Pitt to Addington on 14 March, when the king recovered.